 The top 5 dividend payouts in Oct 2018 came from BCE, CIBC, Telus, TD, and Bank of Nova Scotia (not in order).
 Dividend payouts from these 5 companies accounted for 55.3% of our Oct dividend income, or $886.82.

 Dividend Income Breakdown

-For October dividend income, the breakdown across the different accounts are:
+For the Oct 2018 dividend income, here’s the breakdown of the different accounts:

-In October a number of stocks that we own in our portfolio announced dividend increase:
+In October a number of stocks that we hold in our dividend portfolio announced dividend payout increase:

 Dear readers, how was your October dividend income?

 24 thoughts on “Dividend Income – Oct 2018 Update”

 Those bars on your graph just keep getting higher and higher!
 Awesome to see how much you’re earning from dividends.
 We’re more into the ETF investing but I always look forward to the quarterly dividends!

 Thank you Owen.
 We are investing in index ETFs too.

 Looks like you had some great fun over Halloween.
 Pacman is a classic… I’m sure he’ll be make it for a comeback at some point.